Manbendra2014/C2/README.md

 ### Requirements and Startup

 <p align="justify">
 The client side executable is made with the intention that it must be able to run on ANY windows system, and hence only depends on dynamically linked DLLs present in the Windows SDK.
+For the sake of creating an executable, we have dynamically linked all libraries, but uncommon libraries can be statically linked to avoid runtime issues on victim machines.
 </p>

 To create the executable, run
-`gcc -w -o client13.exe client_v13.c anti-debug.c sandbox.c -Wl,-Bstatic -lcrypto -lssl -lz -Wl,-Bdynamic -lws2_32 -lgdi32 -lbcrypt -lcrypt32 -lcurl -ljansson -lnetapi32`
+`gcc -w -o client15.exe client_v15.c anti-debug.c sandbox.c -Wl,-Bstatic -lcrypto -lssl -lz -Wl,-Bdynamic -lws2_32 -lgdi32 -lbcrypt -lcrypt32 -lcurl -ljansson -lnetapi32 -liphlpapi`

 As for server and proxy, run `pip3 install -r requirements.txt` to install all 3rd party requirements.